Forgot Password

 The Fateful 1998 Everest Expedition

-They had trekked to the base camp in May, i.e., May 1998.
-Francys and Sergei Arsentiev had spent years planning for this day.
+In May 1998, Francys and Sergei Arsentiev trekked to the Everest Base Camp.
+They had spent years planning for this day.
 The couple reached the base camp with high expectations and a resolve to make history.

-Ascension of base camp is strenuous, gradual ascent and acclimatization so that the body gets accustomed to low oxygen.
-They ascended the high camps step by step gradually in the hope of acclimatizing the body to low oxygen.
-They were ascending the north face of Mount Everest, located in Tibet.
+The ascent to base camp is a strenuous, gradual process designed to help the body acclimatize to low oxygen levels.
+They ascended step by step through the higher camps, allowing their bodies to adjust progressively.
+In this case, they were ascending the north face of Mount Everest, located in Tibet.

-The party came down from the north face of Mount Everest after climbing up from Tibet.
-It is a technical and exposed climb.
-Climbing up through the North Ridge route, they realized that they were arriving at the summit so late in the day that they had to spend the night out above 8,600 meters.
+The team descended from the north face of Mount Everest after ascending from the Tibetan side.
+The route is highly technical and exposed, demanding strong climbing skills.
+As they made their way up through the North Ridge route, they realized they were reaching the summit far too late in the day, leaving them with no choice but to spend the night above 8,600 meters.

-The North Ridge route exposes the mountaineers to a sequence of increasingly higher and tougher terrain than they had encountered at their prior camps.
-The route features technical rock climbing, ridge exposure, as well as the part where the weather is likely to turn against them to create deadly hazards.
+The North Ridge route exposes mountaineers to a sequence of increasingly higher and tougher terrain than they had encountered at their prior camps.
+The route features technical rock climbing, ridge exposure, and the part where the weather is likely to turn against them to create deadly hazards.

-To have climbed Mount Everest without oxygen was an unthinkable career and personal goal.
+To climb Mount Everest without oxygen was an unthinkable career and personal goal.
 She had proved that American women were as capable as anyone at the mountaineering summit and were among the best climbers in the world.

 But the summit is merely half of the battle.
 Downclimbing is perhaps even more dangerous than climbing, with the climbers fatigued, the weather potentially worsening, and high altitude still impairing skill and judgment.